PASS: Path-selective State Space Model for Event-based Recognition

-\textbf{Inter-frame Event Mutual Information (IEMI) Loss:} The IEMI loss is proposed to reduce redundancy among the selected event frames.
-In light of the mutual information from the information theory~\citep{russakoff2004image}, the IEMI loss is defined to $\mathcal{L}_{IEMI}$ quantifies the uncommon information between two event frames.
-Intuitively, a lower IEMI loss signifies greater differences between the frames.
-Thus, minimizing IEMI loss guides the model to maximize the difference of selected event frames.
-While the IEMI loss can be computed between any two event frames, we restrict our calculation within every consecutive event frames $F^{'}\in $ $\mathbb{R}^{K \times H \times W \times 3}$ to reduce computational cost.
-Formally, the proposed event mutual information is composed of the coordinate-weighted joint event count histogram $hist(.)$ between every two consecutive event frames $F^{'}_{k}$ and $F^{'}_{k+1}$, added with their spatial coordinates $C_{x}$ and $C_{y}$.
-The IEMI loss $\mathcal{L}_{IEMI}$ is formulated as follows:
+\textbf{Inter-frame Event Mutual Information (IEMI) Loss:} On top of the WEIE loss to quantify the information entropy for each event frame, we additionally propose the inter-frame event mutual information loss $\mathcal{L}_{IEMI}$ to reduce the redundancy among selected event frames. $\mathcal{L}_{IEMI}$ quantifies the mutual information~\cite{russakoff2004image} between every two consecutive event frames.
+As shown in Fig.~\ref{fig:cFramework}, the $\mathcal{L}_{WEIE}$ for Fig.~\ref{fig:cFramework} (c) and Fig.~\ref{fig:cFramework} (d) are greater than the $\mathcal{L}_{WEIE}$ for Fig.~\ref{fig:cFramework} (d) and Fig.~\ref{fig:cFramework} (e).
+Intuitively, a lower IEMI loss indicates greater differences between the frames.
+Thus, minimizing IEMI loss guides the model in maximizing the difference between selected event frames.
+Specifically, $\mathcal{L}_{WEIE}$ is composed of the joint event length histogram $hist(.)$ between every two consecutive event frames $F^{'}_{k}$ and $F^{'}_{k+1}$, along with their spatial coordinates $C_{x}$ and $C_{y}$ to indicates the position information.
+We compute $\mathcal{L}_{WEIE}$ within every consecutive event frame $F^{'}\in $ $\mathbb{R}^{K \times H \times W \times 3}$ to lower computational cost.
+The IEMI loss $\mathcal{L}_{IEMI}$ is formulated as follows: \begin{small}